nychealth/EH-dataportal/content/key-topics/airquality/realtime/index.md

 draft: false
 seo_title: "Real-Time Air Quality in NYC"
 seo_description: "Hour to hour, there's large variation in our air quality - even in neighborhoods with the cleanest air."
+Description: "Hour to hour, there's large variation in our air quality - even in neighborhoods with the cleanest air."
 tags:
 categories: [airquality]
 keywords: ["interactive","air quality","neighborhoods","data","transportation","buildings","emissions","exhaust","cars","traffic"]